brigadecore/brigade/docs/content/topics/project-developers/brigterm.md

 ![Project Overview](https://v2--brigade-docs.netlify.app/img/brigterm_project_overview.png)

-From this view, you can navigate to a given project to see its full details and event listing.
-Here we select the `first-job` project:
+From this view, you can navigate to a given project to see its full details and event listing using the arrow keys.
+Press the `Enter` key to select the project you wish to view.
+Here we have selected the `first-job` project:

 ![Project view](https://v2--brigade-docs.netlify.app/img/brigterm_first-job_project.png)

-To view details for a specific event, navigate to the ID you wish to explore via the arrow keys and select using the `Enter` key.
+To view details for a specific event, select the ID you wish to explore.
 Here we select the one event available to us:

 ![Event view](https://v2--brigade-docs.netlify.app/img/brigterm_first-job_event.png)